LHC experiments for long-lived particles of the dark sector: Dedicated LLP Experiments at the LHC

 \subsection{MATHUSLA -- MAsive Timing Hodoscope for Ultra Stable neutraL pArticles}

 MATHUSLA~\cite{MATHUSLA:2019qpy,MATHUSLA:2020uve} is a proposed surface detector of a large footprint (area $100\times 100~{\rm m}^2$) and large decay volume (height $25~{\rm m}$) to be located above CMS,~\cite{CMS:2008xjf} as depicted in \fref{fg:mathusla}.
 The $\sim 90~{\rm m}$ of rock between the IP5 and the detector decay volume provides enough shielding for MATHUSLA to work in a clean environment.
 The air-filled decay volume will be occupied by several detector layers for tracking in a modular way.
-Resistive Plate Chambers (RPCs) and plastic scintillators are proven technologies that meet the specifications.
+RPCs and plastic scintillators are proven technologies that meet the specifications.
 Being a background-free experiment increases the sensitivity to LLPs up to decay lengths of $10^7~{\rm m}$ and extends the sensitivity of the main detectors by orders of magnitude.

-A test stand following the concept of the full detector was installed in the surface area above the ATLAS IP, taking data with different beam conditions during 2018.~\cite{Alidra:2020thg} The $2.5\times 2.5\times 6.5~{\rm m}^3$ unit detector is composed of one external layer of scintillators in the upper part and one in the lower part with six layers of RPCs between them, as shown in \fref{fg:mathusla-teststand}.
-The obtained results confirmed the background assumptions in the MATHUSLA proposal and demonstrated that there are no unexpected sources of background.
+A test stand following the concept of the full detector was installed in the surface area above the ATLAS~\cite{ATLAS:2008xda} IP, taking data with different beam conditions during 2018.~\cite{Alidra:2020thg} The $2.5\times 2.5\times 6.5~{\rm m}^3$ unit detector is composed of one external layer of scintillators in the upper part and one in the lower part with six layers of RPCs between them, as shown in \fref{fg:mathusla-teststand}.
+The obtained results confirmed the background assumptions in the MATHUSLA proposal.

 Moreover, MATHUSLA could act as a cosmic-ray (CR) telescope performing very precise measurements up to the PeV scale.~\cite{Curtin:2018mvb,Alpigiani:2020iam} By integrating a device with the possibility to measure arrival times and particle densities of extensive air showers, such as an RPC, MATHUSLA can be employed as a CR detector and monitor a big portion of the sky above $(\theta < 80^{\circ})$, without limitation to inclined events.